grandolf14/PnP_Tool/README.md

 ## Features

-- **Session Data Access**: Create new characters, generate current wheather and surrounding and access the prepared character- evnet or sessiondata.
+- **Session Data Access**: Create new characters, generate current wheather and surrounding and access the prepared character- event- or sessiondata.
 - **NPC Management**: Create, edit and randomize characters with dynamic name and family generation.
 - **Event & Session Tracking**: Keep your game world organized by linking NPCs to events and sessions.
 - **Dynamic Weather System**: Season-aware weather changes with probabilistic logic.